Error Guessing is a Software Testing technique on guessing the error which can prevail in the code.

 - Only experienced testers can perform this testing.
 You can’t get it done by freshers.

-Though Error guessing is one of the key techniques of testing, it does not provide a full coverage of the application.
+Though Error Guessing is one of the key techniques of testing, it does not provide full coverage of the application.
 It also cannot guarantee that the software has reached the expected quality benchmark.

 This technique should be combined with other techniques to yield better results.
 For doing this testing, it is essential to have skilled and experienced testers.

 The significant thing about this testing technique is that it uncovers the defects in the areas which otherwise remains undetected by other formal testing technique.